minyor/syn2midi/README.md

 ## Usage:
-- Download video lesson using one of online youtube downloaders like this one: http://en.savefrom.net/1-how-to-download-youtube-video/ So, this video, for example: https://www.youtube.com/watch?v=JHdbjCLDg2A
+- Download video lesson using one of online youtube downloaders like this one: http://en.savefrom.net/1-how-to-download-youtube-video/ So, this video, for example (make sure to select mp4 conversion format): https://www.youtube.com/watch?v=JHdbjCLDg2A
 - Choose which mask image best suits your video (82 or 88 notes).
 - Generate MIDI file using: